 Millionaires are becoming increasingly aware and demanding of values-based investing

 Through our MillionaireVue omnibus, we asked millionaires in the US and UK about their experiences of ethical and sustainable investing.
-In the US, about 1 in 3 have had no experience of ethical and sustainable investing.
-And this is twice the proportion in the UK (16%)
+In the US, about 1 in 3 have had no experience of ethical and sustainable investing, twice the proportion in the UK (16%).

-Maybe unsurprisingly it is younger millionaires who are driving the demand by asking their advisers.
-Whereas 1 in 4 over 55’s have not engaged with the area at all.
-But where the conversations are being had high net worth individuals (HNWIs) are more satisfied.
-Promoters of their investment providers are more likely to be currently invested in ESG (environmental, social and governance) portfolios with 1 in 2 having it mentioned to them by their adviser, a much higher proportion than the fewer than 1 in 3 detractors who have had it mentioned to them.
-The engagement or responsiveness from the adviser on this issue is clearly a driving force in creating happy clients willing to speak positively about their relationship.
+And where the conversations are being had, high net worth individuals (HNWIs) are more satisfied.
+Promoters of their investment providers are more likely to have had it mentioned to them by their advisor (35%), a much higher proportion than the fewer than 1 in 2 detractors (18%) who have had it mentioned to them.
+Proactive engagement from advisors on this issue is clearly a driving force in creating happy clients willing to speak positively about their relationship.

-The future of sustainable investing looks bright.
-Not least as HNW investors become more clued about the nuances of the approach and the importance of engaging with highly polluting industries to encourage them to develop new technologies and alternatives.
+The future of sustainable investing looks bright, not least as HNW investors become more clued up about the nuances of the approach and the importance of engaging with highly polluting industries to encourage them to develop new technologies and alternatives.

-Given the war in Ukraine, institutional and government funds are also likely to flood into the area as Europe is spurred to act faster to reduce reliance on Russian oil and gas.
-Increasingly they will find the wealthiest private investors are their allies in using their funds to prevent a climate disaster.
+And given the war in Ukraine, institutional and government funds are also likely to flood into the area as many, especially in Europe, are spurred to act faster to reduce reliance on Russian oil and gas.
+Increasingly they will find the wealthiest private investors as their allies in using their funds to prevent a climate disaster while making a profit.